MrL314/Project-L/Readme.txt

 	\setup\CAR\ with the contents of \NEWS_04\home\sugiyama\CAR
 	\setup\data\ with the contents of \NEWS_05\NEWS_05\home\kimura\kart\data.lzh
 	\setup\mak\ with the contents of \NEWS_05\NEWS_05\home\kimura\kart\mak.lzh

+	MrL's Note:
+		If you are using 7zip to unzip the folder, it is fine to use the "Auto Rename" feature.
+We have accounted for that.
+		HOWEVER, if you are using WinRAR to unzip and copy the contents, DO NOT auto rename the files!!!!
+This will mess with certain scripts.

 3) You will also need to place a copy of the release ROM in the root of \setup\
 The ROM must be named: Super Mario Kart (USA).sfc